dackst/nayuta/readme.md

     1. Drag your iso over `_extract_new.bat`, or run `python extract.py nayuta.iso ISO`, where `nayuta.iso` is the name of your file.
     2. Run `setup.py`
 3. [Download](https://github.com/dackst/nayuta/archive/master.zip) the files in this repository and paste them into the environment.
 Overwrite files if necessary.
 Modify text or images to your liking.
 4. Reinsert text by running using the insertion Python scripts from within each respective folder.
-With my changes, the dump scripts must be run at least once beforehand.
 5. Copy the new files to their correct locations.
 Use `copy_all.py` instead of flame's individual `copy_*.py` scripts.
-    * If you made modifications to files that weren't modified before, you might have to run the pack editing part on a relevant file for your changes to appear.
+    * If you made modifications to files that weren't modified before, you *might* have to run the pack editing part on a relevant file for your changes to appear.
 See the "final boss attack name texture" part of my `copy_all.py` for an example.
 6. Run `_build.bat` to build the new ISO with your changes, named `output.iso`.

    * You should be able to do steps 4-6 in one go with `build_all.bat` or `build_all.sh`